yizhanglinux/blktests/Documentation/running-tests.md

 ### Test Devices

-The `TEST_DEVS` variable is an array of block devices to test on.
-Tests will be run on all of these devices where applicable.
+Some test cases require a block device for testing.
+These test cases implement a special test function test_device().
+The `TEST_DEVS` variable is an array of block devices that such test cases to test on.
+Every test will be run on each of these devices where applicable.
 Note that tests are destructive and will overwrite any data on these devices.

 ```sh
 TEST_DEVS=(/dev/nvme0n1 /dev/sdb)
 ```

-If `TEST_DEVS` is not defined or is empty, only tests which do not require a device will be run.
+If `TEST_DEVS` is not defined or is empty, only tests which do not require a device will be run, which implments the test function 'test()'.
 If `TEST_DEVS` is defined as a normal variable instead of an array, it will be converted to an array by splitting on whitespace.

 Some test cases require multiple block devices for single test run.
 These test cases implement a special test function test_device_array().
 TEST_CASE_DEV_ARRAY